DanCollinz/endurance/endurance.md

 One Paragraph of project description goes here

+Thinking we could look at https://www.websitebuilder.com/ and see if there is some functionality we can pull out and create on our own.
+Maybe a really simple flow or a page.
+Logi sent me this link, I think its where his team works the most

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.